baubrey91/flicks/README.md

  * [x] Optional: Implement a UISegmentedControl to switch between a list view and a grid view.
  * [x] Optional: Add a search bar.
  * [x] Optional: All images fade in as they are loading.
- * [ ] Optional: For the large poster, load the low-res image first and switch to high-res when complete.
+ * [x] Optional: For the large poster, load the low-res image first and switch to high-res when complete.
- * [ ] Optional: Customize the highlight and selection effect of the cell.
+ * [x] Optional: Customize the highlight and selection effect of the cell.
+(Done in personal options with different approach)
- * [ ] Optional: Customize the navigation bar.
+ * [x] Optional: Customize the navigation bar.(embedded search bar and changed tint color)

-Notes:
+Personal:
+ * [x] Optional: Custom ticket style cell, with tare to show which movies have been selected.
+ * [x] Optional: Clear ticket tare by swiping left on cell.
+ * [x] Optional: Embedded serch bar in Navigation Controller.

+Notes/Problems:

 Had a lot of layout issues.